 - adverse references;

-- questionable documentation e.g. lack of supporting paperwork or concern that documents are not genuine;
+- questionable documentation e.g. lack of supporting paperwork or concern that documents are not genuine; or

 - evasiveness or unwillingness to provide information on the part of the candidate.

 Other stages of the recruitment process also give opportunities to screen candidates.
 Interviews, in particular, will help to form an opinion of their character.
 Credit reports can provide assurance that there are no significant credit or debt problems that could place the individual in a vulnerable position.
-Checks, tests and interviews help the employer to assess the integrity and reliability of the candidate.

 Employing migrant workers

 Employers should be aware of the points-based system (PBS) for migrants coming to work from outside the European Economic area and Switzerland, which is controlled by UKVI.
 Prospective employees must pass a points-based test under one of the tiers operating under the PBS.
 Points are awarded on ability, experience, salary, ability to speak English and, when appropriate, the level of economic need within the sector they will be working in.
-Tiers 1, 2, 4 and 5 of the PBS are operational, whilst Tier 3 is suspended.
+Tiers 1, 2, 4 and 5 of the PBS are operational, whilst Tier 3 is closed.
 Detailed guidance can be found on the UKVI website.

 Employers should also be aware of the Biometric Residence Permits (BRPs) for migrants coming to work in the UK.
 All migrants from outside the EEA and Switzerland granted permission to stay in the UK for more than six months must apply for a BRP.
 This is to comply with EU regulations.
 Further information can be found on the UKVI website.